chepeniv/hacksprint_fall2024_retrospective/essay.md

 going to be, we more-or-less naturally fell into our roles.
 Michael carried out the research for the various algorithms we could use, as well as helping Malik finalize the presentation.
 Malik for his part developed the core story elements: the plot, lore, interactions, and dialogue.
-He built the asset library we were going to use. primarily, he took charge of putting together the presentation, writing out the README, and coming up with a user-interface theme for our the final product.
-I laid out the website structure, defined the various placeholder css themes, built the core game mechanics and logic, built the server.
+He built the asset library which we were going to use. primarily, he took charge of putting together the presentation, writing out the `README`, and coming up with a user-interface theme for our the final product.
+I laid out the website structure, defined the various placeholder `css` themes, built the core game mechanics and logic, built the server.
 Most proudly, I developed the maze generating algorithm, as well as the encoding and decoding functions. naturally, since i was most familiar with the codebase, most all of the refactoring, restructuring, and debugging of our code base fell upon me as well.

 ## Description

-we based our maze game on the plot that through some unfortunate happenstance you find yourself nearly wiped out of cash and with your essential belongings gone, you frantically run around lost trying to somehow gather enough cash to buy yourself a plane ticket back home.
+we based our maze game on the plot that through some unfortunate happenstance you find yourself nearly wiped out of cash and with your essential belongings missing. as a result, you frantically run around lost trying to somehow gather enough cash to buy yourself a plane ticket back home.

 ## the Experience